bcrona-ogr/moneybee/README.md

 ---

+Tabii.
+Bunu daha net ve teknik şekilde şöyle yazabilirsin:

+---

 ## 3.4 API Gateway

+The API Gateway is implemented using [**YARP (Yet Another Reverse Proxy)**](https://github.com/dotnet/yarp).

-Responsible for:
+It is responsible for:

-* single public entry point
+* providing a single public entry point for clients
-* forwarding requests to services
+* forwarding incoming requests to the correct downstream service
-* JWT validation at gateway level
+* validating JWT tokens at the gateway level
-* route-based authorization
+* enforcing route-based authorization rules
+* centralizing cross-cutting concerns such as routing and access control

+The gateway acts as a reverse proxy in front of the internal services.
+Clients do not call Auth, Customer, or Transfer services directly.
+Instead, they send requests to the gateway, and YARP forwards those requests to the appropriate downstream service based on the configured route.

 Routing examples: